A Complete Guide to Social Shopping

 Research indicates that shoppers tend to spend more if their shopping experience is more exclusive and personalized.

-One of the best ways to personalize your shopper’s experience is to use conversational AI in your social channels.
+One of the best ways to personalize your customer experience is to use conversational AI in your social channels.
 The AI analyzes the user’s intent and behavior and delivers a response that is catered to the shopper’s needs.

 You can also use it to send promotional messages, offers, and discounts to incentivize them to purchase.